Pinterest Pixel

 Tips for Avoiding Common Mistakes

-• Missteps in Syntax: Excel functions are picky about structure.
-Ensure you’re using commas to separate each part of the function and wrapping text dates in quotes.
+• Missteps in Syntax: Make sure that you’re using commas to separate each part of the function and wrapping text dates in quotes.

 • Overlooking Custom Weekends: The default weekend days are Saturday and Sunday.
 If yours are different, you might be adding extra days unintentionally.
 Double-check your settings or use the WORKDAY.INTL function.